 Early the following morning, after a really excellent hotel breakfast, a coach turned up to take us back to the airport - once again there was a Uruguayan police escort, flashing lights, sirens and all.
 The DA personally delivered our briefcases to us at the VC10.
 The Royal Marine Commandos we had gone to collect quietly arrived from somewhere, I know not where, and hurriedly boarded the aircraft.
 There was no opportunity to question the marines before our departure.
 Even had we been able to question them immediately, it would have pointless because there were no longer any secure communications out of the British Embassy.
 The DA merely wanted to be rid of all of us as quickly as possible - and who can blame him for that?

 En route to Ascension Island each of we three JSIW officers debriefed Marines individually in the vast VC10 passenger cabin.
 We had all regularly exercised and trained with all elements of the UK Special Forces and I even recognised a couple of the Marines.
 We were not surprised when those Marines who did not know us would not even speak to us, beyond giving us the Big Four and ICATQ ("I cannot answer that question"), until their own young officer assured them that we were OK and could be trusted.
-We garnered as much military intelligence as they could give us, together with details about civilian matters such as morale, food, fuel and electricity supplies still available for the Islanders.
+We garnered as much military intelligence as they could give us, together with details about civilian matters such as morale, and food, fuel and electricity supplies still available for the Islanders.